Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

           sync_event.wait();  // stall the host-thread till sync operation completes

-The above code shows the synchronous API ``xrt::bo::sync`` is enqueued through a ``xrt::queue``.
+The above code shows the synchronous API ``xrt::bo::sync`` is enqueued through an ``xrt::queue``.
 The argument of xrt::queue is unnamed callable written using C++ lambda capturing buffer object.
-This technique is useful to execute a synchronous task asynchronously from the host-thread, and while this task is ongoing, the host thread can do other operation in parallel (``myCpuTask()`` in the above code).
+This technique is useful to execute any synchronous task asynchronously from the host-thread, and while this task is ongoing, the host-thread can do other operation in parallel (``myCpuTask()`` in the above code).
 The return type of ``xrt::queue::enqueue()`` is type of ``xrt::queue::event`` which is later synchronized to the host-thread by ``xrt::queue::event::wait()`` blocking function.

 Executing multiple tasks through queue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every new ``xrt::queue`` can be thought as a new thread running parallel to the host-thread executing a series of synchronous tasks following the order they were submitted (enqueued) on the queue.
-For example, let's consider task A, B, C and D as below
+Every new ``xrt::queue`` can be thought of as a new thread running parallel to the host-thread executing a series of synchronous tasks following the order they were submitted (enqueued) on the queue.
+For example, let's consider tasks A, B, C and D as below

     - Task A: Host to device data transfer (buffer bo0)
-    - Task B: Execute the kernel and wait for the kernel finishing execution
+    - Task B: Execute the kernel and wait for the kernel to finish execution
     - Task C: Device to host data transfer (buffer bo_out)
     - Task D: Check return data bo_out